hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Any such variation will be noted in the rules for that scenario.
 Order of play: After all warbands have been set up, players must determine the order of play.
-Players should be arrayed

-about the table by their set-up segment (see above).
+Players should be arrayed about the table by their set-up segment (see above).
 Each player rolls a D6.
 The player with the highest roll gets the first turn.
 Play proceeds clockwise around the table from there.
-Underdogs: In multiplayer Mordheim, the underdog is not so clear.
-Any warband can be an underdog if it is attacked by two or more of its rivals!
-Still, there may be cases where one warband is simply playing out of its league.
-To determine if a warband is an underdog in multiplayer Mordheim, simply take the warband with the lowest warband rating and compare it to the warband with the next highest rating.
-Use the difference in ratings and the chart from the Experience section of the Mordheim rules to determine if any experience bonus is justified for the lower warband, just as you would for the lower of two warbands in a two player game.

 Shooting into close combat: Unlike in the regular Mordheim rules, it is possible to shoot into close combat in multiplayer games, just as long as the shooters belong to a different warband than the models involved in the Close Combat.
-Shooters must still fire at the closest enemy model as normal (unless they are in an elevated position, as per the normal rules).
-However, if the shooter hits a model involved in a close combat, the shot may well hit one of his opponents and not the model itself.
+Enemies in a combat are not considered the closest enemy for the purposes of being the closest target for shooting, though unless their combat runs the risk of hitting your own allies you may target them anyway.
 Randomise any missile hits between the target and any models in close combat with him.
 Close combat involving multiple warbands: In multiplayer Mordheim it is quite possible that one warband member gets